Billey-Postnikov decompositions and the fibre bundle structure of Schubert varieties: Background and terminology

 The support of an element $w \in W$ is defined as

-Equivalently, $S(w)$ is the set of simple reflections appearing in some reduced decomposition of $w$.
+Equivalently, $S(w)$ is the set of simple reflections appearing in any reduced decomposition of $w$.
 The left and right descents set of $w$ are

-A \emph{generalized Grassmannian} is a flag variety $G/P_J$, where $|S\setminus J|=1$.
-In other words, $P_J$ is a maximal parabolic subgroup of $G$.
+A \emph{generalized Grassmannian} is a flag variety $X^J$ where $|S\setminus J|=1$.
+In other words, $P_J$ is a maximal parabolic subgroup of $G$ where $X^J=G/P_J$.
 A Schubert variety $X^J(w)$ of a generalized Grassmannian is called a \emph{Grassmannian Schubert variety}.
-An element $w\in W$ is called a \emph{Grassmannian element} if $w\in W^J$ for some generalized Grassmannian $G/P_J$.
+An element $w\in W$ is called a \emph{Grassmannian element} if $w\in W^J$ for some generalized Grassmannian $X^J$.
 Equivalently, $w \in W$ is Grassmannian if and only if $w$ has a unique right descent.
 By a \emph{Grassmannian parabolic decomposition}, we mean a parabolic decomposition $w = vu$ with respect to a set $K$ such that $|K \cap S(w)| = |S(w)| - 1$.
-Finally, we say $w=w_1\cdots w_k$ is a \emph{reduced decomposition} if $\ell(w)=\sum_i \ell(w_i).$ Note that all parabolic decompositions are reduced.

 For more information about Schubert varieties over an arbitrary field, we point to \cite{Bo91} and \cite{BK04}.